XRPLF/xrpl-dev-portal/content/tutorial-listing-xrp.md

 ### Deposit XRP into Exchange

-To track [off-ledger XRP balances](#on-ledger-and-off-ledger) exchanges need to create new [balance sheets](#balance-sheets) (or similar accounting systems).
+To track [off-ledger XRP balances](#on-ledger-and-off-ledger), exchanges need to create new [balance sheets](#balance-sheets) (or similar accounting systems).
 The following table illustrates the balance changes that take place on Alpha Exchange's new balance sheet as users begin to deposit XRP.

 A user named Charlie wants to deposit 50,000 XRP to Alpha Exchange.
 Doing this involves the following steps: